daniellwdb/rok-title-keeper/README.md

 npm install
 ```

+> Extract the platform-tools zip downloaded earlier so that you end up with a `platform-tools` folder in the root of this project (`rok-title-keeper/platform-tools`).

+> Set the `OPENCV4NODEJS_DISABLE_AUTOBUILD=1` environment variable and run `npx build-opencv --version 4.6.0 rebuild`.

 3. Configure environment variables in `.env`:

 ```bash
 cp .env.example .env
 ```

-4. Extract the platform-tools zip so that you end up with a `platform-tools` folder in the root of this project.

-5. In BlueStacks, set the following settings:
+4. In BlueStacks, set the following settings:

 **Performance**